More than a meal service…

 EBFC have been running 2 Emergency Food Hub Kitchens in East Brighton, presently we’re at Robert Lodge in Whitehawk and our first kitchen was the Bristol Estate Community Kitchen; both have been serving freshly cooked nutritious meals.

-…and keep washing your hands and surfaces and maintain social distancing
+…keep washing your hands and surfaces

 Our pilot project is funded by Nesta and the Dunhill Medical Trust’s Social Movement for Health in addition to Causewayed